Ankitraut1507/weather-dashboard/README.md

 - **OpenWeather API**: For retrieving weather data.

 ## License
-This project is licensed under [Your Name].
+This project is licensed under Ankit Raut.